GalSim-developers/GalSim/README.md

-* Can generate PSFs from a variety of simple parametric models such as Moffat, Kolmogorov, and Airy, as well as an optical PSF model that includes Zernike aberrations up to spherical, and an optional central obscruration and struts.
+* Can generate PSFs from a variety of simple parametric models such as Moffat, Kolmogorov, and Airy, as well as an optical PSF model that includes Zernike aberrations up to spherical, and an optional central obscuration and struts.

 * Can simulate galaxies from a variety of simple parametric models as well as